LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 * `params` property:
     * `chainID`: An integer representing the chain ID of the terminated sidechain.
     * `crossChainMessages`: An array of serialized CCMs, according to the schema specified in [Cross-chain messages LIP][CCMschema], to be recovered.
-    * `idxs`: An array of indices corresponding to the position in the Merkle tree of the outbox root of the sidechain for the elements in `crossChainMessages` as specified in [LIP 0031][LIP31inclusions].
+    * `idxs`: An array of indices corresponding to the position in the outbox Merkle tree of the sidechain for the elements in `crossChainMessages` as specified in [LIP 0031][LIP31inclusions].
     * `siblingHashes`: Array of bytes with the paths in the Merkle tree for the proofs of inclusion of `crossChainMessages` in the outbox root of the sidechain as specified in [LIP 0031][LIP31inclusions].

 #### Message Recovery Command Schema